mustafa-tariqk/cutaway/README.md

 # cutaway
 [Hey Peter, remember that time...](https://tvtropes.org/pmwiki/pmwiki.php/CutawayGag/FamilyGuy)

 I have a friend who stores a good amount of video of us hanging out online.
 The goal of this project is to create a simple video search engine to get clips from a text search.
-This project will rely on the `ImageBind`.
+This project will rely on `ImageBind`.
 > The model learns a single embedding, or shared representation space, not just for text, image/video, and audio, but also for sensors that record depth (3D), thermal (infrared radiation), and inertial measurement units (IMU), which calculate motion and position.

 [ImageBind Repo](https://github.com/facebookresearch/ImageBind)